linsalrob/baktfold/README.md

   proteins-predict  Runs ProstT5 on a multiFASTA input - GPU recommended run               baktfold predict then comapare all in one - GPU...
 ```

-* The two most useful commands are `baktfold run` and `baktfold proteins`
-* `baktfold run` accepts a Bakta json file as its input, and by default, it will annotate all hypothetical CDS and return a variety of Bakta-like compliant output formats.
-All other annotations will be inherited from the Bakta output
-* `baktfold proteins` accepts a protein FASTA `.faa` format file as input.
-It will annotate all protein sequences and return a variety of `bakta_proteins`-like output formats
-* `baktfold predict` and `baktfold compare` split `baktfold run` into the ProstT5 and Foldseek modules, while `baktfold proteins-predict` and `baktfold proteins-compare` do the same for `baktfold proteins` (useful if you have non-NVIDIA GPUs)

 ```bash
 Usage: baktfold run [OPTIONS]